CaterpillarStudyGroup/ImportantArticles/src/CreatingLoopingAnimationsfromMotionCapture.md

 Note that we convert the rotational offset into [scaled-angle-axis space](https://www.daniel-holden.com/page/exponential-map-angle-axis-angular-velocity) to allow us to treat it like a vector and combine it with angular velocities.

+> &#x1F50E; scaled angle axis: convert a rotation into angle-axis, take the axis, and scale it by the angle of the rotation.
+The result is a new 3D vector which I like to call the scaled-angle-axis representation.
 > &#x2705; 速度的混合都是在scaled-angle-axis space上做的。

 Then, given our inertialization function which decays the difference...